-Once the DFPH has been passed, no candidate will be permitted more than seven years to pass the MFPH.
-The seven-year validity period will be calculated from the date that a candidate passes the DFPH exam.
-Should a candidate fail to achieve a MFPH pass within the seven-year limit, they will be required to take the DFPH again.
+Once the Diplomate examination (DFPH) has been passed, no candidate will normally be permitted more than seven years to pass the Final Membership examination (MFPH).
+The seven-year validity period will be calculated from the date that a candidate passes the DFPH examination.
+This will be calculated from the exam date, not the date of the results letter.

+Should a candidate fail to achieve a Final Membership examination (MFPH) pass within the seven-year limit, they will be required to take the Diplomate examination (DFPH) again and their attempt limit will be reset.